Coley Park: Transport

-Coley Park has limited road access, with only two trafficable streets (Shaw Road and St Saviours Road) connecting the suburb's roads to the adjacent Berkeley Avenue, although there are several other access routes available only to pedestrians and/or cyclists.
+Coley Park has limited road access, with only two trafficable streets (Shaw Road and St Saviours Road) connecting the suburb's roads to the adjacent Berkeley Avenue.
 Historically, the estate was served for three decades by the no. 24 bus which connected directly through to Caversham and Emmer Green on the other side of the river Thames.
 The route was changed to no. 44 in the 1990s and was renumbered to its present-day nominate when the route began to terminate in the town centre.
 It is connected to Reading town centre by Reading Buses route 11, which operates every 20 minutes during the day, but less frequently in the evening and on Sundays, and takes about 20 minutes.

+Besides the two road accesses, Coley Park has other access routes available only to pedestrians and/or cyclists.
+The most notable of these is a footpath linking Wensley Road in Coley Park to Southcote Farm Lane in Southcote.
+This first crosses the defunct Coley branch, before running alongside the existing railway and then passing under both lines at Southcote Junction, where the Reading to Basingstoke line diverges from the Taunton line.